 Turkic-speaking pastoral nomadic tribal groups began entering central and southern Iran, at least, during the eleventh and twelfth centuries.
-Historical movement of larger and smaller groups of pastoral nomadic households of different ethnic backgrounds, including Turks, into and out of the Fars region continued up to the nineteenth century.
+The historical movement of larger and smaller groups of pastoral nomadic households of different ethnic backgrounds, including Turks, into and out of the Fars region continued up to the nineteenth century.
 The Qashqai, as a large tribal unit, dates back at least to the early eighteenth century, when some Turkish(Turki)-speaking tribal groups in the region existed under the name Qashqai and leadership of the head(s) of a certain lineage called Shahilu.

 In addition to pastoralism for use and exchange, various nomadic households of the Fars region during the nineteenth century relied on different combinations of a variety of economic activities–such as agriculture, handicrafts production, and gathering; for use and exchange.
 Exchange of labor (in a variety of contracts with property owners), trade, providing protection and transportation facilities for traders, and, for some, banditry and raiding, were other potential household economic resources.

 Generally speaking, during the nineteenth century the Qashqai became increasingly, though with ebbs and flows, hierarchical and centralized.
 Its official political hierarchy was part of the regional state structure for purposes of ‘tax and order.”
-Growth of political centralization and expansion of Qashqai population and territory in this period paralleled changes in the larger regional political economy.
+The growth of political centralization and expansion of the Qashqai population and territory in this period paralleled changes in the larger regional political economy.
 There was an increasing articulation of the region’s political economy with the world market.
-This process included rise in production of agricultural and pastoral products for the market and consumption of imported goods, growth in monetization of the administrative system and the economy, relative centralization of the state apparatus, spread of private forms of land ownership, and expansion of mercantile, financial, and landed capital.
+This process included a rise in production of agricultural and pastoral products for the market and consumption of imported goods, growth in the monetization of the administrative system and the economy, relative centralization of the state apparatus, the spread of private forms of land ownership, and expansion of mercantile, financial, and landed capital.
 Though Iran never became an official colony of either Russia or Britain, Fars and other regions in southern Iran were under the economic and political influence of Britain during this period.

 The economic changes mentioned above were unevenly effective among the region’s various local communities, including various Qashqai groups.
-The whole nineteen century transformation process was complex, uneven, and paradoxical.
+The whole nineteen-century transformation process was complex, uneven, and paradoxical.
 Alongside Western political and economic sway, the modern Iranian nation and nationalism gradually emerged.
 Likewise, parallel to the emergence of the Iranian nation, some modern Iranian ethnic groups took their beginnings.
-In Fars, abreast the general trend of expansion and centralization of the state and some tribal groupings, dispersion of some other larger tribes, internal tribal strife and acts of rebellion, brigandage, and “lawlessness,” especially in certain periods, intensified.
+In Fars, abreast of the general trend of expansion and centralization of the state and some tribal groupings, dispersion of some other larger tribes, internal tribal strife and acts of rebellion, brigandage, and “lawlessness,” especially in certain periods, intensified.

 The Qashqai as an Ethnic Group